-MSU IT manages about 45 computer labs and close to 260 technology classrooms across campus used by students, faculty, and staff.
+MSU IT manages and supports more than 400 technology classrooms and computer labs across campus used by students, faculty, and staff.

 What’s in a Lab

 Computer labs include Windows and Macintosh systems, laser printers, a variety of current software, and high-speed connections to the Internet.

-Additional resources in select computer labs include flatbed scanners; audio, video, and image editing software; and web and print publishing.
+Additional resources in select computer labs include audio, video, and image editing software; and web and print publishing.
 Some computer labs are also designed for group collaboration.

 What’s in a Classroom